 Getting five king symbols is worth the highest payout in the game of 2,000x the line bet.

-Unlike other games, it’s possible to get a decent win off of the core slots thanks to the payouts on the top tier of symbols.
+Unlike other free slot games, it’s possible to get a decent win off of the core slots thanks to the payouts on the top tier of symbols.
 The bonus feature can hold some big winnings too, though.

 Featured bonus round

 During any normal spin, players have a chance of triggering the bonus feature.
 The bonus symbol can show up on any of the five reels, and it works as a variation on a scatter win.